AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/company/create-user.md

 Error | Description
 --- | ---
 `Invitation was sent to an existing customer, they will be added to your organization once they accept the invitation.` | The email provided in the `input`.`email` argument belongs to an existing customer.
-Magento will send an invitation  to this customer.
+The application sends an invitation to this customer.
 When the customer accepts the invitation, the customer will be assigned to the company.
 `A customer with the same email already assigned to company.` | The email provided in the `input`.`email` argument belongs to an existing customer, and the customer has already been assigned to the company.
 `"Email" is not a valid email address.` | The value provided in the `input`.`email` argument has an invalid format.
 `Field "createCompanyUser" argument "input" requires type String!, found xxx.` | The value specified in the one of the `input` arguments has an invalid type.